Stories & connections.

 Gas Up the Car, Pack the Snacks: In Schoharie County, Everything Else Is Just a Quick Drive Away

-Schoharie County: By plane, train, or car we’re just a few hours from NYC, Boston, Montreal, and Niagara Falls, making us the perfect place to start and end every adventure.
+Schoharie County: By plane, train, or car we’re just a few hours from NYC, Boston, Montreal, and Niagara Falls…the perfect place to start and end every adventure.

 We’ve Got the Vibes: Line Dancing, Trivia, Community Theater & Outhouse Races